Why Go Into Law?

 In addition to academic course work, it is recommended that the pre-law student explore the legal profession by completing an internship in a law firm or a legally-related environment.
 Denison's link[internship] provides opportunities for students to apply for legal internships or to design their own.
 A three-week or summer-long internship may help to confirm your career direction and even to define your focus on a particular application of the law.

 Law School Admissions Test (LSAT) will be administered in October, December, February and June.
-Registration booklets for the LSAT are available in Career Exploration & Development.
+Registration booklets for the LSAT are available in The Knowlton Center for Career Exploration.
 While it is highly recommended to take the June test prior to the senior year, you may sit for the September test, with scores being released in late October.
 December test takers receive their scores in early January and need to be particularly aware of early application deadlines.
 Details regarding the LSAT are available through the Law School Admission Council Law School Admissions Counselor.